 In Power BI Pro, Nate creates a content pack and publishes it to the Marketing group.
 The refresh settings are inherited with the dataset and can only be changed by Nate.

 Note: If Nate creates the content pack from within a Power BI group he belongs to, then even if he leaves the group, others in the Power BI group can take over ownership.

 Nate sends mail to the group, telling them about the new content pack.

 In Power BI Pro, Jane, a member of the Marketing group, searches for and connects to this content pack in the library.
 She now has a read-only copy.
 She knows it's read-only because in the left Navigation Pane, there is a sharing icon to the left of the dashboard name and report name.
 And when she selects the dashboard, a lock icon lets Jane know she is looking at a content pack dashboard.

 Say she decides to customize it.
 She now has her own copy of the dashboard and reports.
 Her work does not affect the source, the original content pack, or other group members.
 She is now working on her own copy of the dashboard and report.

 Nate makes updates to the dashboard and when it's ready, he publishes a new version of the content pack.

 Say Nate changes the security settings.
 Julio and Jane no longer have access to the content.
 Or say they're removed from the Marketing group.

 Or Nate deletes the content pack.

 All group members have the same permissions to the data as the content pack creator.
-The one exception to this is SSAS on-premises tabular datasets.
-Because the reports and dashboards are connecting live to the on-premises SSAS model, the credentials of each individual group member are used to determine which data he or she can access.
+The one exception to this is SQL Server Analysis Services (SSAS) on-premises tabular datasets.
+Because the reports and dashboards are connecting live to the on-premises SSAS model, the credentials of each individual group member are used to determine the data he or she can access.